 It may seem like a small thing that you don’t think about often, but a toilet is one of the most used fixtures in your home.
 It’s important to know when you should replace it.
 After all, having a toilet fail suddenly is an inconvenience you want to avoid for your household.
-Keep reading to learn how long your toilet should last and the signs that it’s time for a toilet replacement.
+Keep reading to learn how often should my toilet be replaced.

 How Long Will a Toilet Last?